 Read the Medication Guide provided by your pharmacist before you start taking this medication and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth without food (1 hour before or 2 hours after eating), usually every 12 hours or as directed by your doctor.
-If you have nausea and take this drug with food, your body may absorb more of the drug and increase the risk of side effects.
-Consult your doctor or pharmacist about other ways to decrease nausea (e.g., antihistamines, lying down for 1-2 hours with as little head movement as possible).
+Take this medication by mouth without food (1 hour before or 2 hours after eating) as directed by your doctor, usually every 12 hours.
+Make sure to take this medication with enough water so that you swallow the tablet completely.
+If you have nausea, ask your doctor or pharmacist about ways to decrease nausea (e.g., lying down for 1 to 2 hours with as little head movement as possible).

 You may take quick-acting narcotic pain medications for sudden (breakthrough) pain if so directed by your doctor.
 Also follow your doctor's or pharmacist's instructions for safely using non-narcotic pain relievers (e.g., naproxen, ibuprofen).
 If you have been regularly using other long-acting narcotic pain medications or narcotic patches, check with your doctor or pharmacist since they may need to be stopped before you start using this medication.
 If you are currently using a narcotic patch (e.g., fentanyl), the effects may continue after it is removed.
 Ask your doctor or pharmacist when it will be safe to start taking this medication (usually 18 hours after removing the patch).